-Planning a social media content calendar — and sticking with it — is one of the best ways to see continuous growth!
+Planning a social media content calendar — and sticking to it — is one of the best ways to see continuous growth!

 There’s a few different ways to create content calendars:

-- The traditional pen + paper route, like a physical planner or printed calendar.
+The traditional pen and paper route, like a physical planner or printed calendar

-- Using Excel spreadsheets or Google Sheets which is a good, basic way to get started!
+Excel spreadsheets or Google Sheets are a good, basic way to get started

-- Using social media management tools like Later, which we think is the best and most efficient option (if we do say so ourselves!).
+Social media management tools like Later, which is the most efficient option (more on that, later)

 #1: Work Smarter, Not Harder

-Social media content calendars help you see what you’ve already published and if the content you’re publishing across multiple channels is cohesive.
+Social media content calendars help you see what you’ve already published and spot opportunities to repurpose content across channels.